Invitation (Uhm Jung-hwa album): Legacy

 Invitation continued the stylistic transformations first exhibited by Uhm on her breakthrough single, "Rose of Betrayal".
 The album cover for Invitation positions Uhm against a red backdrop, peering through green foliage and sporting a straight, middle-part bob.
 Uhm maintained the hairstyle during promotions for "Poison", which became a trend among Korean women, prompting cosmetologists across the country to study "how to cut short hair well".

 Esquire Korea fashion editor Shim Jeong-hee remarked that Uhm cultivated a "luxurious yet youthful" atmosphere reminiscent of the "Hepburn look".
-In contrast, an "alluring and mysterious" image was introduced for the album's second single, "Chodae", in which Uhm wore her hair long, and performed with a hand fan in black dresses.
-Kim Ji-soo of Allure Korea came to a similar conclusion, singling out "Chodae" for its "understated [sexiness]" and "Poison" for its more "charismatic" look as two key reinventions in Uhm's career.
+In contrast, an "alluring and mysterious" image was introduced for the album's second single, "Invitation", in which Uhm wore her hair long, and performed with a hand fan in black dresses.
+Kim Ji-soo of Allure Korea came to a similar conclusion, singling out "Invitation" for its "understated [sexiness]" and "Poison" for its more "charismatic" look as two key reinventions in Uhm's career.

-In a retrospective article, American music magazine Billboard placed "Chodae" at number 49 in its list of the "98 Greatest Songs of 1998".
-In 2021, the online music service Melon and the newspaper Seoul Shinmun collaborated on a "100 K-pop Masterpieces" special feature, which listed "Chodae" at number 67.
-"Chodae" is frequently covered, with notable performances by soloists Ivy, Ga-in, Sunmi, Tiffany Young, actress Lee Sung-kyung, and Park Jin-young himself.
-The 2014 single "Something" by girl group Girl's Day took influence from both "Chodae" and the similarly JYP-penned "Coming of Age Ceremony" by Park Ji-yoon.
-"Chodae" was covered and reworked by rapper Miryo, a member of the girl group Brown Eyed Girls, on their seventh studio album Revive (2019).
+In a retrospective article, American music magazine Billboard placed "Invitation" at number 49 in its list of the "98 Greatest Songs of 1998", with writer Tamar Herman noting its "dreamy sensuality" that "[allures] in its breathy vocal delivery and sleek synths".
+In 2021, the online music service Melon and the newspaper Seoul Shinmun collaborated on a "100 K-pop Masterpieces" special feature, which listed "Invitation" at number 67 as a "foothold" for Uhm's "avant-garde energy and a major source of queer aesthetics tributes".
+"Invitation" is frequently covered, with notable performances by soloists Ivy, Ga-in, Sunmi, Tiffany Young, actress Lee Sung-kyung, and Park Jin-young himself.
+The 2014 single "Something" by girl group Girl's Day took influence from both "Invitation" and the similarly JYP-penned "Coming of Age Ceremony" by Park Ji-yoon.
+"Invitation" was covered and reworked by rapper Miryo, a member of the girl group Brown Eyed Girls, on their seventh studio album Revive (2019).
 Miryo's version features Uhm Jung-hwa herself.

 A short sample of "Poison" appears at the end of American rock band Rage Against the Machine's 1999 single "Sleep Now in the Fire", after it was picked up from a local Korean radio station broadcast by the amplifier of their guitarist, Tom Morello.
 In 2018, appearing on KBS 2TV's Entertainment Weekly, Uhm picked "Poison" as one of her top seven songs, at second place.
 She stated that this brief period, starting with "Poison" and ending with 1999's "Molla", were the singles that earned her the most revenue, joking that she stopped receiving any income from her music after that.
 In 2020, the song was remade by former Bestie member Dahye as her debut solo single.
 The release featured direct involvement from its original writer, Joo Young-hoon, who re-arranged it in a Latin music style.
+In 2023, American music magazine Rolling Stone placed "Poison" at number 38 on its list of "100 Greatest Songs in the History of Korean Pop Music", with James Gui naming it "techno-trot’s most iconic anthem".